 My current project, the book manuscript Inventing Ritual: Contemporary Art and the Moving Image of Social Life, examines the boundaries between representing and producing new rituals in recent art practices.
-The book focuses on work by Mike Kelley, Pierre Huyghe, Ryan Trecartin and Lizzie Fitch together with cases in early-modern painting, visual ethnography, and homemade video practices online.
-It argues that the mechanisms by which new rituals are being born have fully merged with contemporary mechanisms of representation.
+The book focuses on work by Mike Kelley, Pierre Huyghe, Ryan Trecartin and Lizzie Fitch together with cases in Early Modern painting, visual ethnography, and homemade video practices online.
+It shows how the mechanisms by which new rituals are being born have fully merged with contemporary mechanisms of representation.

 A new project I am working on, 'Editing Reality', will address the expansion of moving-image tropes, genres and scenarios into everyday life.
 Studied through the lens of contemporary practices in art and film, this project focuses on the history, aesthetics, and politics of montage.
 How do social ideals of reality, formally established alongside the history of moving image, develop in the so-called post-truth age?
 Aspects of my research fall within the departmental theme 'Space and Experience', and I am a member of Warwick's Centre for Digital Inquiry.
 Other subjects I have written about include the work of Steve McQueen in relation to marginalised narratives and memorial forms, French banlieue cinema in the wake of the country’s council estate ‘riots’, outsider art, and postcolonial ritual performance in Britain.